LangeSymposium/Lange-Symposium/README.md

 # Lange Symposium

-*The next Lange Symposium will be held at UCLA in early 2024.
-Watch this space for details.*
+### *The next Lange Symposium will be held at UCLA January 26 2024.
+Information on Registration and Travel Award application coming soon* ###

 ## Annual Lange Symposium on Genomics & Computational Statistics for Big Data